The first direct detection of a Gravitational Wave event (GW) by the recently upgraded LIGO and VIRGO opened a new era in astronomy.

 In addition to this, the connection between Neutrino and gamma ray astronomy is also emerging, as the possible association between the detection of high-energy neutrino by the Ice Cube detector with a gamma-ray flaring Blazar has been recently reported.

 During this workshop, scientist with different background, from data analysis to pure theory, will work together in preparation for the next LIGO/Virgo observing cycle, discussing new results and proposing new ideas for improving the multi-messenger/multi-wavelength connection.

-Registration FEE of 100 Euros will be collected at the front desk and it will cover catering expenses (lunches and coffee breaks) and transportations between Perugia and Rocca di Sant'Apollinare.
+Registration FEE of 100 Euros (Reduced) and 250 Euros (Normal) will be collected at the front desk and it will cover workshop expenses and transportations between Perugia and Rocca di Sant'Apollinare.

 This workshop is funded by a grant from the Italian Ministry of Foreign Affairs and International Cooperation